Bristol Airport: Bristol Airport

 In March 2010, the airport was rebranded as Bristol Airport.
 The airport gained a new logo, said by the airport's owners to represent 'people', 'place' and 'region'; and a new slogan, "Amazing journeys start here".

 Bristol Airport does not operate any jetways, so aircraft have to park on the apron and passengers either walk out to their flights or are carried by bus.
-May 2010 saw the opening of a 450 m walkway to the west of the terminal building, connecting it to eight new pre-boarding zones, at a cost of £8& million, to reduce the need for buses.
+May 2010 saw the opening of a 450 m walkway to the west of the terminal building, connecting it to eight new pre-boarding zones, at a cost of £8 million, to reduce the need for buses.
 In 2012, BMI Regional established a base at the airport.
 In 2013, the airline added routes to German and Italian hub airports, aimed at business travellers.

 In September 2014, Toronto-based Ontario Teachers' Pension Plan agreed to buy Macquarie's remaining 50% stake in the airport, thereby gaining 100% ownership.
 In July 2020, over 76 employee redundancies, up to a quarter of the work force, were announced by Bristol Airport.
 The job losses were announced despite the government's Job Retention Scheme.

-On 11 November 2020, Jet2.com and Jet2holidays announced that they would open their tenth UK base at Bristol Airport on 1 April 2021, operating to 33 destinations; however as a result of the ongoing coronavirus travel restrictions, the base opening and flights were delayed until 1 July 2021.
+On 11 November 2020, Jet2.com and Jet2holidays announced that they would open their tenth UK base at Bristol Airport on 1 April 2021, operating to 33 destinations; however, as a result of the ongoing coronavirus travel restrictions, the base opening and flights were delayed until 1 July 2021.
+In May 2023, it was announced that TUI Airways would discontinue their long-haul routes to Melbourne, Florida, and Cancún, Mexico.
+The two routes ceased at the end of summer 2023, this left the airport with no transatlantic routes.

 Expansion

+Initial development plans

-In response to the UK governments's 2003 white paper The Future of Air Transport, the airport published a Master Plan for expansion over the period 2006–2030.
+In response to the UK government's 2003 white paper The Future of Air Transport, the airport published a Master Plan for expansion over the period 2006–2030.

 In October 2007, the airport announced that it would delay the planning application until the middle of 2008 to give it time to complete research on the airport's effect on the environment.
 The World Development Movement claimed that flights from the airport generated the same amount of carbon dioxide as the nation of Malawi.

 A campaign against the plan was led by Stop Bristol Airport Expansion, supported by Bristol Friends of the Earth and the Campaign to Protect Rural England.

+Approval and staging

 The application was eventually submitted in 2009.
 The £150M plan, designed to facilitate growth in annual passenger numbers to 10 million, was approved by North Somerset Council in 2010 and by the Secretary of State for Communities and Local Government later the same year.

 In October 2011, Stop Bristol Airport Expansion lost its legal challenge to the plan.

+The expansion was to occur in stages, spread over 30 construction projects.
+Plans included a doubling of passenger terminal floorspace, new piers and aircraft parking stands, extensions to the apron, multi-storey car parking and a public transport interchange.